-This course has two required meetings, on Monday, January 11, 2021 and Monday, March 15, 2021 from 4pm to 6:30pm each day.
-Failure to attend a scheduled meeting will result in a deduction of 50 points from your final grade per meeting.
-Outside of those required meetings, there is no traditional measure of attendance in our online course.
-It is, however, expected that you will attend class on a weekly basis as evidenced by your thoughtful participation in the discussion board.
+This course is scheduled to meet for orientation on Monday, January 9, 2023 at 5pm-6:50pm.
+Students are expected to attend the class meetings as scheduled.
+It is also, expected that you will attend class on a weekly basis as evidenced by your thoughtful participation in the discussion board.
 Participation implies that you have read the associated texts and reviewed posted videos prior to responding the initial post, and that you respond professionally to you peers as directed.
 Because Modules are open for at least one week at a time, there are no exceptions for missing scheduled class discussions.
 If you miss a discussion post, it counts as an absence.
-If you miss two (2) discussion posts, then 40 points will be deducted from your final grade for this course.
-Only enrolled students are permitted to access the Blackboard course.
-The last day to withdraw with a WC Grade is 03/05/2021.
+If you miss two (3) discussion posts, then 40 points will be deducted from your final grade for this course.
+Only enrolled students are permitted to access the Canvas course.
+The last day to withdraw with a WC Grade is listed in the academic calendar.